 Traditional Japanese food

 Being an island nation, seafood has been the staple food in Japan for thousands of years.
 Traditionally, most meals are made up of white rice, along with one or more okazu (a side for the rice).
 Okazu is typically some sort of fish, vegetable or tofu dish and, more recently, meat served up with miso soup and pickles (tsukemono).
-Rice is almost always dished as an individual portion in a small bowl called a chawan, which is also used for tea.
+Rice is almost always dished as an individual portion in a small bowl called a chawan, the type of bowl that is also used for tea.
 Flavours are normally kept separately in traditional meals, rather than mixing everything together as we may be more used to.
 In fact, putting your okazu onto your rice would be frowned upon in traditional culture.

 As with most Japanese culture, artistry is a vital part of cuisine; everything has its place.
 Even in small restaurants, there’s an elegance which you might not expect.
 Kaiseki and honzen-ryori are classic Japanese meals that are as aesthetically pleasing as they are tasty.